noddde

 • No this — Handlers are functions, not methods; no binding issues

-• Pure functions — Command handlers return events; apply handlers return state
+• Pure functions — Decide handlers return events; evolve handlers return state

 • Trivial testing — Call the function, assert the result